zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 Thereby, you gain the ability to more easily correlate files that are uploaded to your Dropbox, Google Drive, etc. with the name and/or e-mail of the person who uploaded these files.

+Since version 0.3.5 of this plugin, you can disable the dropzone and show a simple file-upload button instead:

+`[cloudwok wok_id="YOUR_WOK_ID" simple_file_upload_button="True" show_powered_by_link="True"]`

 By default, a small "powered by" text-link to www.cloudwok.com is disabled.
 If you like our plug-in, we would appreciate it if you would enable the link via `[cloudwok wok_id="YOUR_WOK_ID" show_powered_by_link="True"]`.
 Send me a link to your WordPress site with enabled "powered by" link, and I'd be happy to send you a small coupon code gift back: markus@cloudwok.com.
 Thanks!

 == Frequently Asked Questions ==

-So far no questions.
+* Is it possible to change the default texts and labels?

+You can customize texts and labels.
+Please take a look at this thread: https://wordpress.org/support/topic/custom-text-translation

 Send us an e-mail if you have an issue: markus@cloudwok.com or a tweet @cloudwok.
+Or open a thread in the WordPress support forum for this plugin.

 == Screenshots ==